Healthy-Glowy Makeup That

 Judging from her glowy, seemingly poreless complexion, you’d never know that model Georgia Fowler (above) flew in on a red-eye to make it to the G. Sport shoot.
 “She has great skin to begin with,” says LA-based makeup artist Nathan Hejl, who went for an effortless, no-makeup makeup look to go with the collection’s sleek leggings and elongating unitards, which hung on racks all around them.
 “It’s about enhancing everything, making you look more radiant and beautiful without specifically playing up a single feature.”
 We hung around the makeup area to watch Hejl at work—and got all of his tips for our favorite sort of makeup look: easy and natural.

 First Hejl smoothed on an illuminating primer to soften any imperfections and help keep the makeup fresh throughout the shoot.
-As it melted beautifully into Fowler’s skin, he dabbed on sheer tinted moisturizer.
+For drier skin, start with nourishing moisturizers to plump, smooth, and hydrate.
+As the primer melted beautifully into Fowler’s skin, he dabbed on sheer tinted moisturizer.
 “For a bright, dewy glow, I like cream formulas, all the way,” he says.

 A Healthy Flush